Auto-Adaptive PINNs with Applications to Phase Transitions

 Here $\Omega\subseteq \mathbb{R}^d$ and $LHS$ represents the left hand side of the PDE, a differential operator on $u$.
 Meanwhile $RHS(x, t)$ represents the right hand side of the PDE, a forcing term dependent only on $x$ and $t$.
 The second equation in \ref{Introduction:GenericPDE} represents the initial condition and the third equation represents the boundary condition.
 For simplicity we write a Dirichlet type boundary condition but Neumann, mixed, or any other boundary condition can be represented similarly.

-Meanwhile in the Loss Equation \ref{Introduction:eq:PINN_Loss}, $u_\theta(x, t)$ is the network itself, which depends on hidden parameters $\theta$ in a composite nonlinear way and takes inputs in $\Omega\times[0,T)$.
+Meanwhile in the Loss Equation \eqref{Introduction:eq:PINN_Loss}, $u_\theta(x, t)$ is the network itself, which depends on hidden parameters $\theta$ in a composite nonlinear way and takes inputs in $\Omega\times[0,T)$.
 The norms represent appropriate norms on the function spaces, which can vary depending on the problem.
 Typically, these norms are chosen to be $L^2$ norms on their respective function spaces.
 This yields an approximate loss function which is the mean square error of the residuals on the domain.
-These norms are then approximated via Monte-Carlo methods during the gradient descent process, yielding an approximate loss function that is used for computation.
+These norms are then approximated via Monte-Carlo methods during the gradient descent process, yielding an approximate (or empirical) loss function that is used for computation.
 This Monte-Carlo Sampling will become essential for our adaptive methods, as we will substitute it for other more complex sampling distributions.
-This amounts to switching the usual $L^2$ norm to a weighted $L^2$ norm with weights dependent on the function itself, which will be discussed in detail in section \ref{s:AASampling}.
+This will amount to switching the usual $L^2$ norm to a weighted $L^2$ norm with weights dependent on the function itself, which will be discussed in detail in section \ref{s:AASampling}.